 Now switch out the hole saw for a drill bit the same size as your air hose.
 Drill a hole at the end of the tote lid, this will be used to run the air hose through.

-Next cut another couple inches worth of the air hose.
+Next, cut another couple of inches worth of the air hose.
 This is going to connect to the other end of the check valve.
 Now take the open end of that air hose and connect it to the air pump.

-The last step to get your new DWC hydroponic system running is adding your net pots and inserts.
+The last step to getting your new DWC hydroponic system running is adding your net pots and inserts.

 Once the clones are prepared just place them in the foam inserts and put the insert into the net pot.
 Fill the tote with water until the level covers the stem of the cutting.
 Now plug in the system, then sit back and wait for roots to form.